microsoft/industry/foundations/powerPlatform/referenceImplementation/readme.md

 ![Tenant Environment Settings](../images/3tenantenvsettings.PNG)

-The setup will create 3 dedicate Environments for Admin purposes into the selected Power Platform region, where you can import the Center of Excellence starter-kit in order to manage the Power Platform adoption within the organization, providing core utilities such as advanced usage and analytics, request fullfilment and more.
+The setup will create 3 dedicate Environments for Admin purposes into the selected Power Platform region, where you can import the Center of Excellence starter-kit in order to manage the Power Platform adoption within the organization, providing core utilities such as advanced usage and analytics, request fulfillment and more.
 Select if you want to create a billing policy and use the provided Azure subscription for pay-as-you-go for the Admin Environments.

 ![Admin Environment config](../images/4adminenvsettings.PNG)